corsairmarks/penal_colony_enhanced/mod/README.md

     * Add Penal Conscript Garrisons - similar to normal defensive armies but have twice mas much health; they **not** limited but are only available to spawn on Penal Colonies
     * Increased happiness reduction by Wardens (5% => 10%)
     * Buffed the "Penal Colony Other Worlds" modifier to reduce crime by a small amount (-5) in addition to the existing -25%
+* 2.0.0 Update for Stellaris version 3.3 "Libra"
+    * Convert references to Administrators to Politicians
+    * Influence costs converted to unity, to match the changes from 3.3

 ## Source Code